The History of Neuschwanstein Castle- Schloss Neuschwanstein

 History of Neuschwanstein Castle

-Wagner himself was actually also a large part of Ludwig II’s inspiration for Neuschwanstein.
+Wagner himself was also a large part of Ludwig II’s inspiration for Neuschwanstein.
 Wagner was a composer and theater director whose operas Ludwig II had fallen in love with.
-In fact, Neuschwanstein was intended to be a direct homage to Wagner and his works.
+Neuschwanstein was intended to be a direct homage to Wagner and his works.
 In the same letter as mentioned above, Ludwig II wrote that the castle was to be “a worthy temple for the divine friend” (“divine friend” meaning Wagner).
 Many paintings and frescos inside the castle depict scenes from Wagner’s operas.

-history of Neuschwanstein
+history of schloss neuschwanstein

 Inner courtyard of Neuschwanstein